When Does Morning Sickness Start? “Diarrhea is coming out of Mommy’s mouth!!!” Ahhh, morning sickness.

 Very occasionally, a woman can have nausea and vomiting for her entire pregnancy.

 Feels unlike many other types of nausea, vomiting, or retching.

-There is no abdominal pain, headache, fever, or chills as you might get with nausea associated with illnesses, such as gastroenteritis.
+There are no abdominal pain, headache, fever, or chills as you might get with nausea associated with illnesses, such as gastroenteritis.

-Also, unlike other causes of nausea and vomiting, its is often worse when the stomach is empty.
+Also, unlike other causes of nausea and vomiting, it’s often worse when the stomach is empty.

-Eating small amounts can actually make the nausea feel better.
+Eating small amounts can actually make nausea feel better.

 I remember eating cut up white grapes with cut up Havarti cheese. (don’t ask why this particular cheese, I was just able to stomach it)

 From common pregnancy forums, women have described morning sickness as similar to the nausea of a really bad hangover.

 The other common comparison is of motion sickness.

 It also feels very much like nausea associated with estrogen-containing contraceptive pills.